EMPLOYMENT

 PHYSICAL DEMANDS

-While performing the duties of this job, the employee is frequently required to sit and use hands to finger, handle, or feel.
-The employee is occasionally required to stand, walk, reach with hands and arms, and talk or hear.
+While performing the duties of this job, the employee will be required to sit and use hands to finger, handle, or feel.
+The employee will be required to stand; walk; reach with hands and arms; stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, ability to adjust focus, and color vision.

 WORK ENVIRONMENT

-While performing the duties of this job, the employee is occasionally exposed to moving vehicles, cleaning products and outside weather conditions.
+While performing the duties of this job, the employee is regularly exposed to moving vehicles, fumes or airborne particles, toxic or caustic chemicals, and outside weather conditions.
 The noise level in the work environment is usually moderate.

 SUMMARY